junxit/us-congress-bills-110/bill.md

 ## § 2.

-During consideration of House Joint Resolution 52 pursuant to this resolution, notwithstanding the operation of the previous question, the Chair may postpone further consideration of the joint resolution to such time as may be designated by the Speaker.
+During consideration of House Joint Resolution 52 pursuant to this resolution, notwithstanding the operation of the previous question, the Chair may postpone further con- sideration of the joint resolution to such time as may be designated by the Speaker.

 ## § 3.